PBI-David/Deneb-Showcase/Gantt Chart/README.md

 - Initial chart view can have collapsed or expanded columns or rows

-If you'd like help with customising this chart, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/davbacci/) for consultancy services.
+If you'd like help with customising this chart or have feature requests, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/davbacci/) for consultancy services.

 # Instructions